 Over 200 oral histories and interviews of predominantly Chicago-based artists and designers drawn from three collections.
 The 70+: Chicago Visual Artist Oral History Archive, collected by Linda L. Kramer and Sandra Binion between 2010 and 2013, explores diverse aspects of the personal and professional lives of these Chicago visual artists.
 The New Bauhaus/Institute of Design interview project, made possible by a generous grant from the Moholy-Nagy Foundation, was initiated in preparation for the exhibition Taken by Design: Photographs from the Institute of Design, 1937–1971 (David Travis and Elizabeth Siegel, The Art Institute of Chicago, 2002).
 The Kit Schwartz Archive is currently in process and available to researchers by appointment only.

 For image rights and reproductions of works of art from the museum’s curatorial collections, you must review this information and contact Art Resource accordingly.
-The Ryerson and Burnham Archives does not manage such requests and cannot provide information or guidance regarding any such inquiries.
+The Ryerson and Burnham Art and Architecture Archives does not manage such requests and cannot provide information or guidance regarding any such inquiries.

 For information on works of art from the museum’s curatorial collections; identifying or finding the value of a work of art; or about Art Institute exhibitions and the history of the museum or school, including staff, students, or faculty, please contact the Ryerson and Burnham Libraries’ reference desk at email@example.com.

 For information regarding our archival collections or for general questions on architecture in Chicago and the Midwest, please contact the Ryerson and Burnham Archives at (312) 857-7676 or firstname.lastname@example.org.